 Coming to the rescue for edge locations will be newer, higher-performing, more efficient, single-socket servers.
 Many of these machines will feature additional, specialized processors external to the CPU that enhance graphics or AI-intensive application performance.

-How Your Organization Can Meet its Data Demands
+How Your Data Center Can Meet Demands

 As network-connected devices multiply, they'll be relied upon to deliver timely, robust, and reliable data.
 In short, the race for information has no foreseeable finish line.
 Hardware leaders like Dell Technologies and Intel will continue to advance the way we process, store, and power it all.
 Ultimately, the path to better data will continue to be paved with better infrastructure.